 Search within an item container

-In the catalog view or browse dialog box, you can restrict your search to a specific item collection by selecting it.
-For example, if you select the Toolboxes collection in the Contents pane of the catalog view and search for the keyword districts, results are returned only from project toolboxes.
+In a catalog view or browse dialog box, you can restrict your search to a specific item collection by selecting it.
+For example, if you select the Toolboxes collection in the Contents pane of a catalog view and search for the keyword districts, results are returned only from project toolboxes.

 Search by keyword

-To search for items, enter a keyword or keywords in the search box in the catalog view, Catalog pane, or browse dialog box.
+To search for items, enter a keyword or keywords in the search box in a catalog view, the Catalog pane, or a browse dialog box.
 For example, enter the word city to look for items related to cities.
 Add more keywords to refine the search.
 For example, a search for city park returns only items that are indexed on both keywords.

 Keyword order does not affect search results.
 A search for city park returns the same items as a search for park city.

 Keywords are not case-sensitive.
 Underscores and hyphens are treated in the same way as spaces.
 For example, a search for flow finds items named flow-direction and flow_direction as well as items that contain the word flow in their item description.

 Keywords searches are stemmed; that is, search results return the root form of inflected words.
 For example, if you search for zones or zoning, your results will include items that contain the word zone.